mksunny1/apption/docs/api/object/functions/zip.md

 > **zip**(`keys`, `values`?): `object`

-Combine the keys with corresponding values to form and return an object.
+Combine `keys` with corresponding items in `values` to form and return an object.
-The value could be `undefined`.
+`values` could be `undefined` may not have items corresponding to some keys but all keys must be provided.

 ## Parameters